VEuPathDB/long-read-rnaseq-nextflow/README.md

 # <p align=center>Long Read RNA-Seq transcript annotation Workflow</p>
 This workflow identify and quantify know and novel genes/transcript isoforms using long read RNA-seq data.
 The [TALON](https://github.com/mortazavilab/TALON) pipeline is used for the transcript identification and quantification.
 The long read are mapped to a reference genome using minimap2 and the sam file sorted using Samtools.
-After sorting TranscriptClean is used to fix noncanonical junctions.
+After sorting [TranscriptClean](https://github.com/mortazavilab/TranscriptClean) is used to fix noncanonical junctions.
+TALON is then used the label the read to identify potential internal priming.
+A database of existing gene models are then generated based on the annotation to identify existing gene model and potential novel models.
+After identification of gene models, TALON quantify the expression level of each gene transcript.
+More details on the talon method can be found [here](https://www.biorxiv.org/content/10.1101/672931v2.full)

 ***<p align=center>Nextflow workflow</p>***
 ```mermaid